Advaith35/VibeVault_Django/README.md

 5.Access the app at http://localhost:8000.

 ## Future Enhancements
-Add support for more streaming services like SoundCloud.
+-Add support for more streaming services like SoundCloud.
-Implement user authentication and personalized download history.
+-Implement user authentication and personalized download history.
-Enable batch downloading.
+-Enable batch downloading.

 Thank you!